jeffreycwitt/hn202/docs/class-10.md

 * We detailed the decline of the Carolingian Empire and how it lead to two problems in the 10th and 11th centuries.
   * Proprietary churches and lay abbacies.
   * A professional warrior class
-* We discussed the Investiture Controversy as new paradigm of church-state relations arising directly out of the mentality seen in Cluniac Reforms.
+* We discussed the Investiture Controversy as new paradigm of church-state relations arising directly out of the world-view seen in Cluniac Reforms.
-* And we saw how this new paradigm put a new onus on the Church to deal with the political problems that were resulting from the new unruly military class.
+* And we saw how this new paradigm put a new onus on the church to deal with the political problems that were resulting from the new unruly military class.
-* Finally, we saw how both the Peace and Truce of God and the call for Crusade could be seen a part of political strategy on the part of the church to meet its new political obligations to maintain and enforce domestic peace.
+* Finally, we saw how both the Peace and Truce of God and the call for Crusade could be seen as part of a political strategy on the part of the church to meet its new political obligations to maintain and enforce domestic peace.

 # What's Next

-* Next we will trace the timeline and main of events of the First Crusade, making sure to compare closely the the way the Crusade is explained and justified in theory to the way it is lived out and executed in practice.
+* Next we will trace the timeline and main of events of the First Crusade, making sure to compare closely the way the Crusade is explained and justified in theory to the way it is lived out and executed in practice.